wing5wong/artisan-whs-static/source/_events/2025-02-28_2025-whs-cultural-festival.md

 This year, we are encouraging students from different cultural backgrounds to showcase their cultural heritage; there’s a place for all cultures at our festival.
 Here’s how you can participate:

-We are having our 2nd meeting this Friday 7 March, 1st break in L3 classroom.
-Come to join us and we discuss the ways to get involved.

 Performances:
 Share your country's music, dance, or drama!
 Whether it’s traditional dance from Greece, a K-pop performance, or a Bollywood routine, we want to see your talent!